-We typically ordered chicken shkmeruli along with some silky smooth mashed potatoes (this recipe for perfect mashed potatoes would do very nicely).
+We typically ordered this juicy roasted chicken dish along with some silky smooth mashed potatoes (this recipe for perfect mashed potatoes would do very nicely).

 I’ve added links to our other favorite recipes from our travels through Georgia at the end of the post.

-I highly recommend trying the Khachapuri, which is fresh baked bread stuffed with cheese and topped with an egg.
-It is creamy and delicious.
+I highly recommend trying the Khachapuri, which is freshly baked bread stuffed with cheese and topped with an egg.
+It is a creamy sauce that is fantastically rich and delicious.

-My best suggestion is to invite over a few friends and organize a Georgian feast.
+My best suggestion is to invite over a few friends and organize a Georgian food feast.

 In Georgia nobody would ever think of having such a meal without a good deal of wine or chacha (Georgian brandy), followed by lots of singing and dancing.